Lakes

 Woss Lake

-Woss Lake is a large body of water that is easily accessed by car.
-There is an abundance of wildlife in the area including black bears, cougars, wolves, blacktail deer, and Roosevelt elk along with lots of different bird species.
-The wildflower show in the late spring is pretty incredible and the insect life on the shores is awesome, so bring your camera.
+Woss Lake, Vancouver Island, BCWoss Lake is a large body of water that is easily accessed by car.
+Wildlife is abundant in the area, including black bears, cougars, wolves, blacktail deer, and Roosevelt elk, along with lots of different bird species.
+The wildflower show in the late spring is pretty incredible, and the insect life on the shores is awesome, so bring your camera.
 Read More….

 Buttle Lake